omeeomi/omeeomi.github.io/docs/index.md

 - In the second challenge, you'll learn how to apply and test a simple Sentinel policy with the Sentinel CLI.

 - Please continue in your running instance of the Sentinel CLI Basics track by clicking the green Check button.

+???

+The workshop exercises leverage the Instruqt platform and make solving the exercises much easier.
+Now let's go through the second challenge in Sentinel CLI Basics

 ---
 class: title, smokescreen, shelf